Compiling from source

 Penumbra is written in Rust (opens in a new tab).
 To build it, you will need a recent stable version of Rust, as well as a few OS-level dependencies.
 We don't support building on Windows.
 If you need to use Windows, consider using WSL (opens in a new tab) instead.

-This page aims to describe the steps necessary to work on Penumbra when settings up the build environment manually, without using Nix (opens in a new tab).
-If you want an easy-to-use setup, see the docs on developer environments.
+This page aims to describe the steps necessary to work on Penumbra when setting up the build environment manually.
+If you want an easy-to-use setup, see the docs on developer environments, which uses Nix (opens in a new tab).

 Installing the Rust toolchain